(Issued: August 2023)

 If we receive your email address in connection with the sale of goods or services and you have not objected, we reserve the right to email you offers relating to products from our range that are similar to those purchased previously on a regular basis.
 You may object to this use of your email address at any time using a link provided for this purpose in the email.

 This website may contain web beacons, also known as pixel tags or tracking pixels.
 A web beacon is a graphic element that is usually transparent and is normally no larger than 1 x 1 pixel which is placed on the website or in an email in order to obtain further information about the user’s online behaviour.
-Web beacons are used by third-party technologies to monitor the activity of users on our website.
+Web beacons are used by third-party technologies to monitor the activity of users on our website; this means that information about your visit to our Site may be shared with those third parties.
 They allow us to track which computer has accessed a specific website, when this happened and from where (at country/city level). nora uses the analytics software ‘Google Analytics’, among others, to continuously optimise its marketing communications.
 This enables us to track online usage behaviour with regard to time, geographical origin and use of the website.
 Any information that is required for the analysis is stored on Google servers.

 We use retargeting cookies to design our website so that it is more interesting for users.
 Retargeting cookies are stored on the online user’s computer or device during browser sessions and enable us to appeal to users who have already shown an interest in nora products or services through ads on partner or social media websites.